-To tide you over until my schedule quiets down a bit, here are some links to work I’ve done for The Hub@TTU/MCTV, The Daily Toreador, the Amarillo Globe-News and The Ranger.
+To tide you over until my schedule quiets down a bit, here are some links to work I’ve done for the Texas Tech University’s Office of Communications & Marketing, The Hub@TTU/MCTV, The Daily Toreador, the Amarillo Globe-News and The Ranger.
 I’ve written a little bit of everything, from more auto accident coverage than I care to think about and stories about local disasters, to city and school board meeting briefs and stories about visiting politicians.

 Sometimes, I get to write about lighter topics, too.
 I also shoot photos, and shoot and edit video news.
 Recently, I’ve begun writing and reading news for The Raider, 88.1.
 If you’re into nostalgia, listen on Thursdays from 9 to 10 p.m. for a full hour of 90s!

 Below are a few of the stories that have stuck with me, for whatever reason, grouped by publication and updated as I continue to write.
 There are also a few links to my favorite photos and a few of the videos I’ve worked on.
 Let me know if you want to learn more about any of the stories.
 I have a (sometimes bothersome) knack for remembering the little details that didn’t quite make it into print.

 Content from Texas Tech Today (Texas Tech Office of Communications & Marketing)

 I’ve written more than 200 pieces since I began as an intern in 2016, including press releases, news advisories, research and feature stories and content for event programs.